Click here to listen to a reading of this blog: |

 HSP’s bring insight, passion, intuitiveness, accuracy, analytical skills and kindness to society.
 We reflect more on everything.
 HSP’s are needed and highly valued in the world, so it doesn’t mean there is anything wrong with you.
 Quite the opposite!

-The reason I wanted to speak about it on my thyroid advocacy blog is because last year I came to the realisation that I was indeed a HSP and it changed my life.
+The reason I wanted to speak about it on my thyroid advocacy website is because last year I came to the realisation that I was indeed a HSP.
+And it changed my life.

 For years, I had been chasing down a diagnosis or some kind of answer for my anxiety, tendency to become overwhelmed and stressed easily, struggles with adapting to change, social anxiety and more.
 I was assessed for autism: that wasn’t it.
-I was assessed for personality disorders: I was told it could be the answer but that I didn’t fall in to any specific one.
+I was assessed for personality disorders: that wasn’t it.

 And this is a key sign of being a HSP.
-Most people are able to ignore or not pay attention to these kinds of noises, glaring lights, uncomfortable odours or clutter, but HSP’s are much more affected by them.
+Most people are able to ignore or not pay attention to these kinds of noises, glaring lights, uncomfortable odours or clutter, but HSP’s are much more affected by them as they struggle to filter them out.

 Countless times I have been lying in bed trying to sleep, when I can hear a fly buzzing around the room which is stopping me from sleeping, yet my husband can’t hear a thing.